DavidZajicek/holbertonschool-shell/permissions/README.md

 3-new_owner - change owner of file hello to betty 4-empty - Creates an empty file called hello
-5-execute - Add execute permission to the owner of the file hello
+5-execute - Add execute permission to the owner of the file hello 6-multiple_permissions - add execute to owner and group owner, read to others